 When is Best to Go to Hydra Greece?

 In the summer, like most Greek islands close to Athens, and especially Hydra which is a super cosmopolitan island, it can get busy.

-Spring, fall, or even winter is the best time for me to visit Hydra because it is so much more relaxed, peaceful, full of flowers and the colder weather makes the island much more romantic.
+Spring, fall, or even winter is the best time for me to visit Hydra because it is so much more relaxed, peaceful, and full of flowers and the colder weather makes the island much more romantic.